claire-codes/blog-com/_posts/2016-02-01-npm-all-the-things.markdown

 categories: javascript
 ---

-Are you one of those mugs :coffee: still downloading zip files of libraries for their JavaScript projects?
+Are you one of those mugs ☕️ still downloading zip files of libraries for their JavaScript projects?
 Well you don't have to be!
 Leverage the power of the command line today and `npm` that thing!

 [npm](https://www.npmjs.com/) is Node's Package Manager (how did they come up with that name??) and I am having great fun with it at the moment - packaging, modularising and managing my JavaScript project dependencies with minimal pain.